BrianFarnhill/ScalingWebApps/guides/4-serverless.md

 Stages are where we can configure caching and other settings.
 Check the box to enable API caching, set the cache size to 0.5GB, set the TTL to 60 seconds and disable the per-key cache invalidation.
 These are settings you can explore when you wish to cache results per authenticated user (which opens up many more possibilities for how caching could improve the user experience of your site).
-Scroll down and press save to enable the cache.
+Scroll down and click save to enable the cache.

 ## The last load test

 Before we can run our last load test we need to deploy new code to both the main web application and to the load testing application.
 Do this through elastic beanstalk as you have done previously for each of these, selecting the version that uses "serverless_api.zip" in both applications.

 The change to the load test is simple, it directs calls that would normally go to the /data endpoint to go directly to API Gateway.
-The change in code on the main web application changes the code so that the JavaScript file that is sent to the client tells it to query API Gateway instead of /data.
-There are also some minor tweaks to how it renders the result as the JSON object returned from DynamoDB is slightly different.
+The update in the main web application changes the code so that the JavaScript file that is sent to the client tells it to query API Gateway instead of /data.
+There are also some minor tweaks to how it renders the result, as the JSON object returned from DynamoDB is slightly different.

-Once your application has been deployed to both the load tester and the main web application, head back to Locust and start the load test at 10,000 users again.
+Once your application has been deployed to both the load tester and the main web application, head back to Locust and start the load test at 10,000 users.
 In locust you will now see /latest instead of /data.

-While this load test runs, return to CloudFormation and get the URL for the ServerlessDashboard and browse to it.
+While this load test runs, return to CloudFormation and browse to the URL for the ServerlessDashboard.
 Here we are tracking API Gateway, Lambda and DynamoDB use.
 Allow the test to run for a few minutes and observe the response times and throughput of this model.

 Also consider that API Gateway gives you a great model to leverage when migrating into a serverless API model.
 API Gateway can call Lambda for specific HTTP methods that you have configured and are